antonreshetov/wp-mysql-dump-deploy/README.md

-# WordPress MySQL Dump Deploy
+# WP MySQL Dump Deploy

-Local DB dump, replace the local path on server path & deploy
+Dump the local wordpress database, replace the local path on server path and deploy.

-##System Preparation
+## System Preparation

 To use this, you'll need the following things installed on your machine.

 1. [NodeJs](http://nodejs.org/) - use the installer.
 2. [GulpJS](https://github.com/gulpjs/gulp) - `npm install -g gulp` (mac users may need sudo)

-##Local Installation
+## Local Installation

 Clone this repo, or download it into a directory and run `npm install` from inside the directory.

-##MySQL Preparation
+## MySQL Preparation

 Modify configuration: